 Trades with “inbuilt downside” are one of the main reasons for using options and option strategies.

-As I described in my other tutorial, iron condors, are risk-defined trades.
+As described in the companion tutorial, iron condors, are risk-defined trades.
 The downside limit is known from the outset.

 When you are comfortable with iron condors, strangles will be another appealing strategy.